This website uses cookies to ensure you get the best experience on our website. Learn more

 Remembering multiple strong passwords for perhaps dozens of accounts is challenging, but can be solved with a password manager.
 The National Cyber Security Centre (NCSC), the UK’s cyber security authority, recommends the use of password managers for consumers and businesses.

-A common implementation for businesses is to integrate Active Directory with their password manager.
-This allows for seamless onboarding and offboarding as administrators can utilize existing Active Directory functionality to grant and remove access.
+NCSC’s take on password managers is to integrate Active Directory with a password manager.
+This implementation is a common cyber security measure.
+The integration allows a seamless onboarding and offboarding as administrators can utilize existing Active Directory functionality to grant and remove access.

 The other piece of the integration is to utilize the Active Directory password as the master password.
 Many organizations choose this path to enforce additional security measures for that main master password.